This article contains a simple tutorial introduction to CANopen, to give you a non-professional and simple explanation

 CANopen is short for, "Controller Area Network, the Open Communication Solution Dissemination Project," and is a CAN based communication protocol and device configuration file specification for embedded networking systems used in automation.

 CANopen was developed as a standardized higher-layer protocol for embedded control systems with very flexible configuration functions.
 CANopen is very practical, as it enables off-the-shelf interoperability between machines and provides standard methods for configuring devices, with plug-and-play capability.

 How Does CANopen Work?

 Every CANopen device must implement certain standard functions in its control software.

-The communication unit implements a protocol for sending and receiving messages with other nodes in the network, such as; control the startup and reset of the device through the state machine.
-It must include state initialization, before running, running and stopped.
-Transition between states by sending out network management (NMT) protocol communication objects to the device.
+The communication unit implements a protocol for sending and receiving messages with other nodes in the network, such as; controlling the startup and reset of the device through the state machine.
+It must include state initialization, before running, running, and stopping.
+The transition between states by sending out network management (NMT) protocol communication objects to the device.

 The object dictionary is a 16-bit index list of variables.
 In addition, each variable can have an 8-bit sub-index.
 Variables can be used to configure the device and reflect its environment, that is, contain measurement data.
-After the state machine is set to the operating state, the application part of the device actually performs the required functions of the device.
+After the state machine is set to the operating state, the application part of the device performs the required functions of the device.
 The application is configured by variables in the object dictionary, and data is sent and received through the communication layer in the OSI model.

-Communication models - There are 3 different kinds of models that are used in the messaging between CANopen nodes: Master/slave, client/server and producer/consumer.
+Communication models - 3 different kinds of models are used in the messaging between CANopen nodes: Master/slave, client/server, and producer/consumer.

 Communication objects - All communication objects (application data and configuration parameters) of the device are described in its object dictionary in a standardized way.
 These objects can be accessed via a 16-bit index, and for arrays and records, there is an additional 8-bit sub-index.